codevalley/riff/ideas/talk-themes.md

 ⠀
 # 5\.
 “The Adjacent Possible: How AI Expands Creation”<!-- {"fold":true} -->
 ### Core Idea
-Borrow Stuart Kauffman’s “adjacent possible”: Humans imagine → AI expands → humans choose → AI builds → You show how the adjacency map expands exponentially.
+Borrow Stuart Kauffman’s “adjacent possible”:Humans imagine → AI expands → humans choose → AI builds →
+You show how the adjacency map expands exponentially.
 ### Tone
 Inventive.
 Conceptual.
-Beautiful.
-Gives you that “wow, hadn’t thought about it like that” reaction.
+Beautiful.Gives you that “wow, hadn’t thought about it like that” reaction.
 ### Pros
 * Intellectual + practical
 * Explains *why* vibe coding works, not just *how*